Pre – Ramble – I Mean Amble.

 I now do much of my iPad art printing myself – steps of this further along.
-Though I still have some of it printed in the various ways as I’ve previously mentioned – : laser, via a pdf of an image, sent to my local office supply shop (which I use sparingly) “print on demand” and very occasionally through other printing services, one of which is an excellent printing company: Code Ice Prints.
+Though I still have some of it printed in the various ways as I’ve previously mentioned – : laser, via a pdf of an image, sent to my local office supply shop (which I use sparingly); “print on demand” via my RedBubble shop; and very occasionally through other printing services, one of which is an excellent printing company: Code Ice Prints.
 When I outsource my iPad art for printing I still keep a close eye on the overall quality of the prints.
 I don’t feel it detracts from the intrinsic value of my artwork (though others may dispute that).
 It was not an uncommon practice over the centuries, for artists to work closely with a Printer.

 The Met Museum – The printed image in the West: History and Techniques